No Contact Orders

 NCOs may be issued by the following administrators:

-- For matters pertaining to the Code of Student Conduct: the Senior Associate Dean of Students, or his/her designee;
+- For matters pertaining to the Code of Student Conduct: Dean of Students, or their designee;

 - For matters pertaining to the Equal Opportunity, Non-Discrimination and Anti- Harassment Policy: the Director of Title IX and Civil Rights Compliance, or his/her designee; and

-- For emergency situations involving personal safety: the Director of Campus Safety may issue temporary NCOs, which shall be confirmed, modified or rescinded by the Senior Associate Dean or the Director of Title IX and Civil Rights Compliance once all relevant information is reviewed.
+- For emergency situations involving personal safety: the Director of Campus Safety may issue temporary NCOs, which shall be confirmed, modified or rescinded by the Dean of Students or their designee or the Director of Title IX and Civil Rights Compliance once all relevant information is reviewed.